 The following shall be the common recurring activities of the Committee in carrying out its purposes.
 These activities are set forth as a guide with the understanding that the Committee may diverge from this guide as appropriate given the circumstances.

-- Review the Corporation’s Corporate Governance Guidelines and related documents at least annually, and make such recommendations to the Board with respect thereto as it may seem advisable.
+- Review the Corporation’s Corporate Governance Guidelines at least annually, and make such recommendations to the Board with respect thereto as it may seem advisable.